-The Arkle Challenge Trophy provides a test for racing’s best national hunt chasers over the minimum trip of just under two miles and this race looks set to be a showdown between Shishkin and Energumene.
+The Arkle Challenge Trophy provides a test for racing’s best national hunt chasers over the minimum trip of just under two miles and this race is always one of the highlights of the Cheltenham Festival week.

 The race is named after racing legend Arkle, who won the Cheltenham Gold Cup three times in the 1960s.

 The second race of the Cheltenham Festival is the Arkle Chase, due off at 2.10pm on Tuesday 14th March.

 This race has really been a huge stepping stone for some great horses, who have gone on to achieve further glory in their careers.
 Previous winners include Moscow Flyer, a dual winner of the Tingle Creek; Sprinter Sacre (2012), Timeform’s third-best Chaser ever and Altior who shone over a glittering 21-win career, which included 10 G1s.
 Although this year doesn’t look to have that potential superstar it’s a very wide-open race, you could make a case for any of the runners and this year could be a year to throw a lot of the stats out the window.

 Given Constitution Hill’s demolition of the Supreme Novices’ Hurdle field last year, it may be forgotten that he wasn’t even clear favourite going into the race.
 In fact, Willie Mullins had such confidence in this week’s selection that he was happy to push the previous year’s bumper winner, Sir Gerhard, up to the Ballymore.
 Now, there is no doubt that DYSART DYNAMO was beaten when falling 3 out in that Supreme, and he may not even have come second.
 My reading of that race is that he was far too keen and set an unsustainable gallop, which in turn set the race up for the subsequent winner.
 A line can also be put through his run at Punchestown, as he was found to have a small heart defibrillation (this may have even been an issue at the festival).